Maison Mirabeau WinesProvencal RecipesSaladTaste

 Marinated Mushroom and Roast Pumpkin Salad for Autumn Weather

-Often, as the weather turns cooler the tendency is towards warm, slow-cooked meals, and roasted meats.
+Often, as the weather turns cooler, the tendency is towards warm, slow-cooked meals and roasted meats.
 These menus beg for a table of good friends and great wine.
-However, you don’t want the meal to be too “heavy” this tasty combination of autumn vegetables – marinated mushroom and roast pumpkin salad – is a perfect starter course with plenty of colour.
+However, you don’t want the meal to be too “heavy,” this tasty combination of autumn vegetables – marinated mushroom and roast pumpkin salad – is a perfect starter course with plenty of colour.
 Market stands in Provence at this time of year are graced with bright pumpkins and wild mushrooms.
-You can prepare the mushrooms a day in advance if you can, to give them time to soak up the herb and garlic marinade and be extra delicious. …Continue reading here for the original post.
-The recipe and wine pairing suggestion is below.
+If you wish, you can prepare the mushrooms a day in advance to give them time to soak up the herb and garlic marinade and be extra delicious. …Continue reading here for the original post.
+The recipe (and wine pairing suggestion) is below.

 Mushroom Roast Pumpkin Salad @MirabeauWine